qingnanl/gsdensity/README.md

 Have been tested for windows and linux systems with no problem.
 Running on a linux server (with parallel computing) is strongly recommended when there are many gene sets to be tested.

 Installation not successful in macos with M1 chip, due to a dependency of the CelliD package (https://github.com/LTLA/scuttle/issues/14#issuecomment-989653173).
 Will keep testing and update when this is solved.
+(9/17: please check Update section #2)

 ```
 # First, install dependencies: Seurat, CelliD, dnet, supraHex, Rgraphviz, infotheo, anticlust, multimode, philentropy; then: